 If you’re unable to get to the winery in person, especially considering the challenges of travel during the time of COVID-19, fear not: Seaside Pearl’s educational efforts extend to their online presence.
 “Our social media is also very educational” Allison pointed out.
 “We provide background information, including tasting notes, on the varietals, and on our unique wine made from that varietal.
 It’s a nice way to learn about wine.”
 Seaside Pearl also host their own Wine Club, providing education and access to even the most exclusive wines they offer, without ever leaving your home.
 A curated selection of wines is delivered right to members’ doors throughout the year.

 Another Seaside Pearl signature are its special hybrid wines.
 The Charlotte Estate Petit Milo and the Interurban Cabernet Foch, are both grown on the estate and a must try when visiting Seaside Pearl in person, or when shopping their selection online, perhaps for a virtual tasting event such as this one.
-It’s easy to browse, select and purchase these and any of their wines through their new ecommerce site, click here to check it out.
+It’s easy to browse, select and purchase these and any of their wines through their new ecommerce site.

 On August 9th, we’ll be gathering a group of wine lovers to dish and drink all things Seaside Pearl.
 The winery has curated a beautiful selection for the tasting that showcases the diversity of the winery’s offering at exceptional value.
 You can purchase a case for yourself and sip along with us, or simply sign up for the tasting and watch, listen and learn.
 Just be sure to order your case before July 27th to ensure it arrives in time for the tasting.